fruit-bat/pico-zxspectrum/README.md

 Here are some sample designs.
 Please note they are not carefully designed but made from components I found lying around.
 If you create a particularly nice sounding design please let me know and I will add it to the documentation.

-Separating out the spectrum buzzer from the AY-3-8912 improves the fidelity of the Spectrum beeps.
+Separating out the Spectrum buzzer from the AY-3-8912 improves the fidelity of the Spectrum beeps.

 ![image](docs/audio_filter_mk2.png)

-The best audio is achieved by having separate pins for the Spetrum buzzer and AY-3-8912 A,B & C channels.
+The best audio is achieved by having separate pins for the Spectrum buzzer and AY-3-8912 A,B & C channels.

 ![image](docs/audio_filter_4pin_mono_mk1.png)